joejeadoodee/CMSC127-ST12L-Group01/README.md

 sudo mariadb

 USE org
-# Paste milestone3.sql in the command line to populate database
+# Paste org.sql in the command line to populate database
 GRANT ALL PRIVILEGES ON org.* TO 'jojolanot'@'%';
 ```